Man skirts

 Actually, I have three such skirts which are basically kilt designs, but with pleats only at the sides, none at the rear, they probably are skirts rather than kilts.
 Or they are kilt variants.

-On a forum it several years ago was debated, how a kilt, should it be redesigned or product developed should look like.
-Up came the idea of, for convenience, having no pleats at the rear.
-Following that track one member actually had three “neo-classic” kilts made for him, one being in tartan, made by a German kilt maker, the two others solid black, but in different fabrics and sewn by a dressmaker in Berlin.
-As he a couple of years ago would no longer wear them, he offered me them for free.
+On a forum, it several years ago, was debated, how a kilt, should it be redesigned, or product developed, should look like.
+Up came the idea of, for convenience, moving the pleats to the sides.
+Following that track, one member actually had three “neo-classic” kilts made for him, one being in tartan, made by a German kilt maker, the two others solid black, but in different fabrics and sewn by a dressmaker in Berlin.
+As he a couple of years ago would no longer wear them, he asked me if I should like to have them?
 I immediately accepted, of course.

 Tailored skirt, Elliott tartan